sureshgadupu/PDFUtilities-Java/README.md

+# V2: Updates [Major Token Saving updates]
+## 1. The Instruction Template follows Agile Developement Methodology (Software Development Life Cycle) and Software Engineering Best Practices.
+## 2. **3 New Modes** (Lean on Token Usage) are added to Cursor and RooCode.
+## 3. Built on a Stable Base version used by 300+ users, based on **Agile** Workflow.
+## Changelog:
+1. The seperation and independence of the rules from (a) Cursor, (b) CLINE, (c) RooCode, and (d) etc, is very precise.
+    a.
+One file only defined, and then symbolic links created to reuse it.
+    b. `.cursor/rules/` directory for Cursor, has the original files. `.roo/` and `.clinerules/` are symbolic links to these original files.

+2. Custom modes in (a) RooCode and (b) Cursor to save tokens.
+Extensively curated system prompts for these overriding the defaults.
+3. Updated to conform to latest custom prompt syntax in Roo Code and CLINE.
+---
+---
 # Motive:
 To have a comprehensive and optimal Custom User Prompt (Rules) for AI coding.
 These kind of rules are very much required as the **Quality** of Outputs is a function $[response \, Quality = f(prompt, LLM \, model)]$.
 Thus, for best performance we need very detailed instructions while also giving the LLM the freedom to explore and learn.
 I came up with this after first reading many many existing rules, experimenting with mine and finalized these as tested against real use-cases.
 **Applications:** Tested for building Agentic products, plus writing research papers in AI.